What Is Xeriscaping? A Water-Saving Guide for Portland

 -

-- Drip irrigation systems deliver water directly to plant roots with minimal loss
+- Drip irrigation delivers water directly to the root zone with minimal waste

 -